telefonicaid/fiware-sth-comet/README.md

 - TEMPORAL_DIR: A relative path from the STH home directory to a directory where the temporary files generated by the STH component are stored.
 These files are generated before returning them when the `filetype` is included in any data retrieval request.
 Default value: "temp".
-- DEFAULT_SERVICE: The service to be used if not sent by the Orion Context Broker in the notifications.
+- DEFAULT_SERVICE: The service to be used if not sent in the Orion Context Broker notifications.
 Optional.
-Default value: "orion".
+Default value: "testService".
-- DEFAULT_SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
+- DEFAULT_SERVICE_PATH: The service path to be used if not sent in the Orion Context Broker notifications.
 Optional.
-Default value: "/".
+Default value: "/testServicePath".
+- DATA_MODEL: The STH component supports 3 alternative data models when storing the raw and aggregated data into the database:
+1) one collection per attribute, 2) one collection per entity and 3) one collection per service path.
+The possible values are: "collection-per-attribute", "collection-per-entity" and "collection-per-service-path" respectively.
+Default value: "collection-per-entity".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
 - DB_URI: The URI to use for the database connection.
 This does not include the 'mongo://' protocol part (see a couple of examples below).